 - Austrian traffic and youth protection law

-- AV regulations for leaving the school campus
+- AMADEUS regulations for leaving the school campus

 The physical and emotional well-being of boarding students takes the highest priority for the boarding teams.
-We are aware that boarding is a new experience for many of our students, and our staff members strive to make the AV Boarding Houses a “home away from home”.
+We are aware that boarding is a new experience for many of our students, and our staff members strive to make the AMADEUS Boarding House a “home away from home”.
 We share all moments of joy and challenge with them and support all boarders in:

 - Birthdays, jubilees, religious festivals, happy and sad family matters